ForEvolve/bootstrap-dark/readme.md

 # Bootstrap 4 Dark theme

-This is a Bootstrap 4 dark theme that support togging dark/light themes as well.
+Bootstrap 4 dark theme that supports togging dark/light themes as well.
+There is no fluff, it changes the color of Bootstrap and that's it, no new thing to learn or unlearn, just Bootstrap, but Dark!

 ![VSTS build badge](https://forevolve.visualstudio.com/_apis/public/build/definitions/c685c54e-c04f-4c62-9e82-db39a452f4d9/22/badge)